solangetuyisenge/MakeRwandaWebLiterate/CONTRIBUTING.md

 **How Do I Submit A (Good) Enhancement Suggestion?**

 Enhancement suggestions are tracked as GitHub issues.
-After you've determined which repository your enhancement suggestion is related to, create an issue on that repository and provide the following information:
+After you've determined which repository your enhancement suggestion is related to, create an issue on that repository and provide the following information:</br>
-•	Use a clear and descriptive title for the issue to identify the suggestion.
+•	Use a clear and descriptive title for the issue to identify the suggestion.</br>
-•	Provide a step-by-step description of the suggested enhancement in as many details as possible.
+•	Provide a step-by-step description of the suggested enhancement in as many details as possible.</br>
 •	Provide specific examples to demonstrate the steps.
-Include copy/pasteable snippets which you use in those examples.
+Include copy/pasteable snippets which you use in those examples.</br>
-•	Include screenshots and animated GIFs which help you demonstrate the steps or point out the documents which the suggestion is related to.
+•	Include screenshots and animated GIFs which help you demonstrate the steps or point out the documents which the suggestion is related to.</br>
-•	Explain why this enhancement would be useful to most club members.
+•	Explain why this enhancement would be useful to most club members.</br>
-•	List some other text editors or applications where this enhancement exists.
+•	List some other text editors or applications where this enhancement exists.</br>
-•	Specify which version of Ms. Office you're using.
+•	Specify which version of Ms. Office you're using. </br>

 **Translate Handouts**